 Ligaments are fibrous structures that connect bones to other bones.
-The hip joint is encircled with ligaments to provide stability to the hip by forming a dense and fibrous structure around the joint capsule.
+The hip joint is encircled with ligaments that provide stability to the hip by forming a dense and fibrous structure around the joint capsule called the labrum.
+Athletes who participate in sports such as hockey, soccer, football, golf and ballet are at higher risk of developing a tear in the labrum.
+The labrum also functions to cushion the joint.

-Articular cartilage is a thin, tough, flexible, and slippery surface that covers the weight-bearing bones of the body.
-This tissue is lubricated by synovial fluid, much like oil lubricates a car engine.
+Articular cartilage, a thin, tough, flexible tissue, covers the weight-bearing bones of the body.
+This tissue surrounds the ball portion of the hip joint.
+It is lubricated by synovial fluid, much like oil lubricates a car engine.

 Osteopathic Manipulative Treatment (OMT) is particularly effective in tight or spasmodic conditions of the muscles and connective tissues, allowing them to return to normal function and relieve pain.
 With the impingements removed, body fluids flow more freely to nourish and heal painful tissue.